Separate names with a comma.

 You've listed just about all of my favorite shows.
 Naturally none of them are on DVD.

+Yes, it is a painful and extremely difficult exercise.
+I don't even know why I chose 3 instead of 5 or 10.
+In spite of all the great, great picks that I've read about and all the wonderful shows floating around in my own mind, I am still committed to my first two choices above all others.
+I could flip-flop FKB with ROUTE 66 very easily, and on any given day I'd do just that.
+Both those are absolute musts for me.
+The third pick is the one that is very tough because there are over a dozen shows I could substitute for MY THREE SONS, even though I love it dearly.
+It's just such a tough call.
 Speaking of SEA HUNT, I should have taken the opportunity a couple of years ago when the show was airing on the Outdoor Network to get them on dvd.
 I'm not sure, but I think they might have been running at nearly full length and with limited commercials.
 Would have been a great chance to snag that series.
 I now have an eagle eye out for any of the classics that run on stations either uncut (like one of the Encore stations) or on stations that don't have the bugs (like WHT).
 They are far and few between, but at this point I'm not going to count on my favorites coming out on dvd.
 If I see them airing, I'm probably going to record them just to play it safe.
 But finding them on stations that don't chop them to bits, put in the annoying bugs and ads, and are willing to actually run the end credits is almost impossible at this point.
 If only I had known things would be getting so ridiculous 10 to 15 years ago, I could have stocked up on many of my favorites.
 Who would have thought we'd ever get to the place where FATHER KNOWS BEST, MY THREE SONS, ROUTE 66 and many other shows wouldn't be aired every few years.
 But that's exactly where we are now.
 Gary "sigh... what could have been had I only known" O.